All About Budgets

 CANADIAN BUDGET BINDER 10 STEP BUDGETING SERIES Creating a balanced budget

-This step in the budgeting process is critical to the success of your financial health because if you spend more than you earn you’re essentially creating debt which you want to avoid.
+This step in the budgeting process is critical to the success of your financial health because if you spend more than you earn, you’re essentially creating debt, which you want to avoid.

-Balancing the budget is a fairly simple task provided you have enough money to go around.
-If you are not balancing a budget or using one you’re likely tossing money out the window without even thinking about it even if you think you aren’t.
+If you are not balancing a budget or using one, you’re likely tossing money out the window without thinking about it, even if you feel you aren’t.

 It’s your choice, your life!